Marko Perković

-Marko Perković (born 27 October 1966), better known by his stage name Thompson, is a Croatian singer and songwriter.
+Marko Perković (born 27 October 1966), better known by his stage name Thompson, is a Croatian far-right nationalist rock singer-songwriter.
 Born in the village of Čavoglave, he participated in the Croatian War of Independence (1991–1995), during which he started his musical career with the nationalist song "Bojna Čavoglave" in 1991.
+He achieved commercial success during the late 1990s and early 2000s, with the albums Vjetar s Dinare (1998) and E, moj narode (2002).
+His domestic success continued with Bilo jednom u Hrvatskoj (2006), Ora et labora (2013), and Hodočasnik (2025).
+Perković leans strongly into traditional themes, singing about the Croatian homeland, family, and Christianity.

-In 2002, he launched his first major tour, after the release of his fifth studio album, E, moj narode.
-Since 2005, he has organized an unofficial celebration of Croatian Victory Day in his birthplace of Čavoglave.
+His song "Lijepa li si" is often used in sports events.
+Since 2005 he has organized an unofficial celebration of Croatian Victory Day in his birthplace of Čavoglave.
+On 5 July 2025, Perković's concert at the Zagreb Hippodrome broke the world record for the highest number of concert tickets ever sold and the most attended ticketed concert ever, at half a million.

-During his career, Thompson has attracted controversy in the media over his performances and songs, which some claim glorify or promote the World War II-era Croatian fascist Ustaše regime.
+During his career, Perković has attracted controversy in the media over his alleged sympathies for the World War II-era Croatian fascist Ustaše regime—which he denies—resulting in occasional banned performances in several European countries.

 Early life

 Perković was born on 27 October 1966 in Čavoglave (at the time SR Croatia, SFR Yugoslavia).
 He attended high school in the city of Split.
 In 1991, Croatia declared independence from Yugoslavia, prompting the Croatian War of Independence.
 Perković joined the Croatian forces and used the American Thompson submachine gun during his time in the war, which became his nickname and eventual stage name.